josepsanzcamp/SaltOS/code/lib/mobiledetect/README.md

 <i>Mobile_Detect is a lightweight PHP class for detecting mobile devices (including tablets).
 It uses the User-Agent string combined with specific HTTP headers to detect the mobile environment.</i>

 You may consider this script as being part of the <b>RESS</b> (Responsive Web Design with Server-Side Component) movement.
-You can find out more on the topic by reading these articles: [Improve Mobile Support With Server-Side-Enhanced Responsive Design](http://mobile.smashingmagazine.com/2013/04/09/improve-mobile-support-with-server-side-enhanced-responsive-design/) and [RESS: Responsive Design + Server Side Components](http://www.lukew.com/ff/entry.asp?1392).
+You can find out more on the topic by reading these articles: <a href="http://mobile.smashingmagazine.com/2013/04/09/improve-mobile-support-with-server-side-enhanced-responsive-design/">Improve Mobile Support With Server-Side-Enhanced Responsive Design</a> and <a href="http://www.lukew.com/ff/entry.asp?1392">RESS: Responsive Design + Server Side Components</a>.

+Related presentations: <a href="http://www.slideshare.net/pgodel/creating-mobile-apps-with-php-symfony2">Creating mobile apps with PHP &amp; Symfony2 (2013)</a>, <a href="http://www.w3.org/2013/Talks/responsive-design.pdf">Responsive Design (2013)</a>

 ## Demo